elephantrobotics/MarsCat-docs-en/page/9-questions.md

 **1.MarsCat’s eyes will flash**

-There are different settings of MarsCat’s eyes, trigger conditions are also different.
+There are different settings of MarsCat's eyes, trigger conditions are also different.

 It's not every time MarsCat responds when you make a trigger action.
-However, if MarsCat’s eyes have not changed for a long time, please contact with us.

 **2.How to maintain the battery after a long time non-use?**